 West Virginia has a proud tradition of military service.
 We have often led the nation into battle.
 Now we must lead the nation in honoring our veterans.

-- Prioritize the health of veterans.
-We will put forward $12 million annually to support innovative projects, programs, and infrastructure that improve the health and well-being of Veterans.
+We will invest in supporting innovative projects, programs, and infrastructure that improve the health and well-being of Veterans.

 - Start by funding and building the past-due veterans nursing home in Beckley.